The Importance of a User-Friendly Website

 GUI allowed designers to insert images and icons into websites.
 Then, they introduced tables and used them to arrange text and graphics.
 These helped website managers better organize their content using columns, rows, and other elements.

-And while table design might not be an ideal solution in today’s world, the structure of the page remains a critical aspect of website design.
-The position of elements such as the navigation bar, calls-to-action, and content plays a huge part in a user’s experience on your website.
+While table design might not be an ideal solution in today’s world, the page’s structure remains a critical aspect of website design.
+The position of elements such as the navigation bar, calls to action, and content plays a huge part in a user’s experience on your website.

 In the late 1990s, a new technology entered the spotlight.

-Flash allowed designers to integrate music, video, and animations into their websites, and it allowed them to make websites interactive.
-And with it, the internet went crazy.
-Animations, decorations, interactive menus, and colorful buttons became the norm.
-And all of them tried to catch the eye of the user.
+Flash allowed designers to integrate music, video, and animations into their websites and make them interactive.
+With it, the internet went crazy.
+Animations, decorations, interactive menus, and colorful buttons became the norm, and all of them tried to catch the user’s eye.

-With designers joining the stage of the web, they not only shaped the way it works but also shaped the way we use it by incorporating elements from our day-to-day lives into the virtual space.
+With designers joining the stage of the web, they not only shaped how it works but also how we use it by incorporating elements from our day-to-day lives into the virtual space.
 And the best example is the buttons.
 Not only were they eye-catching, but they also looked like real-life buttons.
 And they were screaming at users to be clicked.

 But Flash didn’t have a long lifespan, either.
 It required users to constantly update it to the latest version, thus restricting its usability on numerous websites.

 CSS allowed developers to easily style every aspect of their website without coding each element individually.
-And soon after, website themes arrived, which allowed people to easily create their own websites.
+And soon after, website themes arrived, which allowed people to create their websites easily.

 In 2010, the idea of a responsive design was proposed by Ethan Marcotte.
 And it was revolutionary.

 This new way of using HTML and CSS allowed for a website to adapt to the device it was being accessed from.
-Thus, it would create the same experience for a mobile user as for a desktop user.
-This also made the process of maintaining and developing a user-friendly website more efficient.
+Thus, it would create the same experience for a mobile user as a desktop user.
+This also made maintaining and developing a user-friendly website more efficient.

-And with responsiveness making its way into the world, websites slowly improved.
-Flat design quickly became a trend, and it gained popularity over the heavily-decorated websites.
+With responsiveness making its way into the world, websites slowly improved.
+Flat design quickly became a trend, and it gained popularity over heavily decorated websites.
 Functionality became a priority, and visual elements took a back seat.

-And this holds true to this day.
+And this holds to this day.
 Visual elements are still important, but the content remains king.

-And if this part made you nostalgic about the good old days of the internet, there’s a cool website called the Wayback Machine, which lets you see what your favorite websites used to look like.
+If this part made you nostalgic about the good old days of the Internet, there’s a cool website called the Wayback Machine that lets you see what your favorite websites used to look like.

 User-Friendly Website Trends

-In 2018, Google rolled out their mobile-first indexing, as mobile internet usage surpassed desktop usage.
-Also, augmented reality is slowly but surely becoming a part of our lives.
+In 2018, Google rolled out its mobile-first indexing, as mobile internet usage surpassed desktop usage.
+Also, augmented reality is slowly becoming a part of our lives.

 Speed

 People got used to having their information only a few taps away, and speed is a crucial part of this process.
-Browsers are developing new technologies that allow them to load pages faster and deliver better experiences.
+Browsers are developing new technologies that load pages faster and deliver better experiences.

-In early 2018, Firefox introduced streaming compilation, which made the browser 10 to 15 times faster than before.
-And this helped them quickly rise in popularity, with many calling it the best browser at the moment.
+In early 2018, Firefox introduced streaming compilation, making the browser 10 to 15 times faster.
+This helped it quickly rise in popularity, with many calling it the best browser at the moment.

 Content Personalization & Context

-We said it before, and we’ll keep saying it – context matters.
+We said it before, and I’ll keep saying it – context matters.

-Users don’t have the time nor the patience to deal with content that is delivered poorly and out of context.
-Moreso, they expect personalized content that addresses their needs and doesn’t make them feel like they wasted their time.
+Users don’t have the time or patience to deal with content that is delivered poorly and out of context.
+They expect personalized content that addresses their needs and doesn’t make them feel like they wasted their time.

 Modern Design

-Whitespace is becoming an increasingly more important factor when it comes to design.
-It helps the whole page look cleaner and more organized, and it helps direct the attention of the user toward the main points of interest.
+Whitespace is becoming an increasingly important factor in design.
+It helps the whole page look cleaner and more organized and directs the user’s attention toward the main points of interest.

 Micro-interactions

-Micro-interactions are the perfect elements to use when you’re trying to wow your users.
-They not only make your website feel more alive, but they guide the users through their journey.
+Micro-interactions are the perfect element to use when you’re trying to wow your users.
+They not only make your website feel more alive, but they also guide users through their journey.

 Each time you click the like button on Facebook or Instagram, you get a micro-interaction.
 But they need to have a purpose.
 Too many useless micro-interactions can deter users from your website and hurt your reputation.